Parichit1/python_mini_projects/README.md

 # Python Mini Projects

-This repository contains a collection of beginner-to-intermediate-level Python projects designed to practice fundamental programming concepts, including loops, conditionals, data structures, functions, and file handling.
+This repository contains a collection of beginner-to-intermediate level Python projects designed to strengthen core programming skills.
 Each project is standalone and can be run directly from the terminal.

+The projects cover a wide range of Python fundamentals, including user input handling, functions, loops, conditionals, data structures, file management, and external libraries.

 ---

-## 🧠 Projects Overview
+## 📚 Projects Overview

-### 1. Calculator
+### 1. **Calculator**
-A simple command-line calculator that performs basic arithmetic operations — addition, subtraction, multiplication, and division.
+A simple command-line calculator that performs basic arithmetic operations such as addition, subtraction, multiplication, and division.
-**Concepts Used:** User input, conditional statements, and exception handling.
+**Concepts Used:** User input, conditional statements, exception handling.

+---

-### 2. Dice Rolling Game
+### 2. **Dice Rolling Game**
-Simulates the rolling of a dice with random outcomes.
+Simulates rolling a dice and displays random outcomes until the user stops.
-**Concepts Used:** Random module, loops, and user interaction.
+**Concepts Used:** `random` module, loops, user interaction.

+---

-### 3. Number Guessing Game
+### 3. **Number Guessing Game**
-Generates a random number that the player must guess within a limited number of attempts.
+The program generates a random number and the player must guess it within limited attempts.
-**Concepts Used:** Random numbers, conditional logic, and while loops.
+**Concepts Used:** Random numbers, conditionals, while loops.

+---

-### 4. Random Password Generator
+### 4. **Random Password Generator**
-Generates a secure, random password based on user preferences, including length and character type.
+Generates a secure password based on user preferences (length, symbols, numbers, etc.).
-**Concepts Used:** String manipulation, random module, functions.
+**Concepts Used:** String manipulation, randomization, functions.

+---

-### 5. Rock Paper Scissors
+### 5. **Rock Paper Scissors**
-A classic rock-paper-scissors game between the player and the computer.
+A classic Rock-Paper-Scissors game between the player and the computer.
-**Concepts Used:** Conditional logic, randomization, input/output.
+**Concepts Used:** Conditional logic, random choices, game loops.

+---

-### 6. To-Do List App
+### 6. **To-Do List App**
-A simple task manager to add, view, and remove to-do items, with data saved in a .json file.
+A simple terminal-based task manager to add, view, and remove tasks.
+Tasks are saved to a `.json` file for persistence.
-**Concepts Used:** File handling, JSON module, loops, and user interface logic.
+**Concepts Used:** JSON handling, file I/O, loops, CRUD operations.

+---

-### 7. QR Code Generator
+### 7. **QR Code Generator**
-Generates QR codes from user-provided text or URLs and saves them as images.
+Generates QR codes from user-provided text or URLs and saves them as image files.
 **Concepts Used:** External library (`qrcode`), image saving, file I/O.

+---

-### 8. Trivia Game
+### 8. **Trivia Game**
-A question-based quiz game that checks user answers and tracks the score.
+A basic quiz game that asks predefined questions, checks answers, and keeps score.
 **Concepts Used:** Lists, dictionaries, loops, and conditional statements.

+---

-### 9. Hangman
+### 9. **Hangman**
-Classic letter-guessing game with limited attempts.
-Tracks used letters, prevents duplicate penalties, and supports full-word guesses.
+Classic Hangman word-guessing game.
+Tracks remaining attempts, guessed letters, and prevents repeated guesses.
-Concepts Used: Sets, loops, input validation, functions, and simple game state management.
+**Concepts Used:** Sets, loops, input validation, functions, and game state management.

+---

+### 10. **French Vocabulary Quiz**
+A quiz that tests users on the 100 most common French words.
+Users can choose how many questions they want, and the program randomly generates non-repeating vocabulary questions.
+**Concepts Used:** Dictionaries, lists, loops, user input, `random.sample()`.